virgesmith/pico-crypto-key/README.md

 ## Notes/issues

-- This project uses MbedTLS 3, which is not supported by the SDK (which still uses MbedTLS 2), so must be kept separate.
+- This project currently requires a separate copy MbedTLS 3 (despite it also being a submodule of pico-sdk).
 - Writes to the final flash block do not persist on RP2350.
 See [here](https://forums.raspberrypi.com/viewtopic.php?t=375912).
 Simple workaround is to use the penultimate block.
 - Some prebuilt RISC-V toolchains do not work, see [here](https://forums.raspberrypi.com/viewtopic.php?t=375713).
 Using the binaries available at [pico-sdk-tools](https://github.com/raspberrypi/pico-sdk-tools/releases/) is recommended.